Alec Baldwin Insults Donald Trump Again, This Time With Russian ‘Make America Great Again’ Baseball Cap

 “Watched Saturday Night Live hit job on me,” Trump tweeted.
 “Time to retire the boring and unfunny show.
 Alec Baldwin portrayal stinks.
 Media rigging election!”

 Another sketch showed Baldwin’s Trump welcoming Putin into his apartment on Christmas Day.
-Putin, however, didn’t arrive through the front door but by going down the chimney.
+Putin, however, didn’t arrive through the front door, but by going down the chimney.

 Alec Baldwin is not the only actor who’s been having a verbal tiff with Donald Trump.